PinyonDave/example-py-template/data/02_intermediate/02_clean_eda/README.md

-Collect EDA reports, visualizations and maps for the clean data here.
-The code used to create these products maybe used in the final reporting and in ther data_archive_manuscript scripts.
+This is the alpha level EDA reports, visualizations and maps for the clean data.
+The code used to create these products maybe used in the reporting and in ther data_archive_manuscript scripts but the products themselves are not meant to be reported or used other than to gain a quick understanding of the data.